 The Vertical Flight Foundation was established in 1967 as the philanthropic arm of the American Helicopter Society.
 The Foundation's operation is made possible solely through voluntary tax-deductible contributions.

 In 1977, the Foundation established a scholarship program for promising undergraduate and graduate students who plan to pursue careers in vertical flight.
 In the initial years, the Foundation awarded between three and eight $1,000 scholarships annually.
-Since 1980, the Foundation has awarded 400 scholarships from $1,000 to $4,000, thanks to the generosity and support of its contributors.
+Since 1980, the Foundation has awarded over 400 scholarships from $1,000 to $5,000, thanks to the generosity and support of its contributors.

 The Foundation recognizes four categories of contributors.
 The Sustaining Patrons are those corporations or individuals who have made and continue to make significant contributions to the VFF of $1,000 or more.
 The Foundation recognized individuals and organizations making annual contributions of $500 to $999.99 as Guarantors; those donating $300 to $499.99 as Benefactors; those who contribute $100-$299.99 are recognized as Sponsors; and those donating $50 to $99.99 are Associates in the program.
 Additionally, many generous AHS members when renewing their membership opt to contribute the $25 VFF line item on their membership forms.

 In 1987, PJS Publications established the Don Toler Memorial Scholarship Fund, in honor of the late Editor-in-Chief of Rotor & Wing, to be administered under the auspices of the Vertical Flight Foundation.
 Contributions to the Vertical Flight Foundation are also accepted in the name of the late Charles W. (Chuck) Ellis, Boeing Helicopters and in the name of the late helicopter pioneer and long-time AHS member Dr. Henry R. Velkoff who died in February 1993.
 The Society received an extremely generous VFF contribution from the Alfred L. Wolf Estate in the amount of $43,679.08, from the highly respected lawyer who created the Vertical Flight Foundation, which will greatly assist the Society in continuing and expanding its mission to help educate and interest students in careers in the vertical flight industry.
 Hans Weichsel donated a very generous $21,000 to establish a scholarship in memory of his wife "Gil" Weichsel.
-VFF contributions have also been accepted to honor Ralph Alex, Hal Andrews, Clemis Bailey, Richard A. Balzer, Barry Baskett, Henry Borst, Jean Boulet, Richard M. Carlson, Joseph P. Cribbins, William G. Flannelly, E. E. "Tug" Gustafson, Helmut Huber, Charles Kaman, Bart Kelley, Joseph Mashman, John McLaughlin, John B. Nichols, Paul Powers, Charles M. Seibel, John A. Todd, J. Cullen Weadock, William W. Walls, Arthur Young, John Zuk and others.
+VFF contributions have also been accepted to honor Ralph Alex, Hal Andrews, Clemis Bailey, Richard A. Balzer, Barry Baskett, Henry Borst, Jean Boulet, Richard M. Carlson, Charlie Crawford, Joseph P. Cribbins, William G. Flannelly, E. E. "Tug" Gustafson, Helmut Huber, Charles Kaman, Bart Kelley, Joseph Mashman, John McLaughlin, John B. Nichols, Paul Powers, Charles M. Seibel, John A. Todd, J. Cullen Weadock, William W. Walls, Arthur Young, John Zuk and others.
 Please make a donation in the name of one of these esteemed members of the vertical flight community, or help to establish a scholarship in the name of someone who inspired you in your career.